 In another example of public forgiveness, Pope John Paul II forgave the man who attempted to assassinate him and even paid him a visit in prison while he was serving his sentence.

 In British Columbia, Canada, the Christian Embassy of Christ’s Ambassadors (CECA) established National Forgiveness Day with a single banner hung in downtown Victoria.
-It was renamed Global Forgiveness Day as the significance of this day grew around the world.
+Eventually, it was renamed Global Forgiveness Day as the significance of this day grew around the world.

 Bible verses about forgiveness to direct our thoughts